aptoma/strobe-fullscreeneventtriggerplugin/README.md

 ####Building the plugin with mxmlc

-Download and install flex installer (ubuntu only, see [Flex installer README](https://github.com/johansyd/flex-installer) for how to install flex on Mac OSX and Windows) https://github.com/johansyd/flex-installer
+Download and install flex with the [flex installer](https://github.com/aptoma/flex-installer "Flex installer") (ubuntu only, see [Flex installer README](https://github.com/johansyd/flex-installer) for how to install flex on Mac OSX and Windows) https://github.com/johansyd/flex-installer

 From the root directory of this repository.
 Do the following from the terminal: